trwaters/multiphaseAGNdiskwinds/index.md

     <source src="hires_nzoom.mp4" media="only screen and (max-device-width: 568px)"></source>
 </video>

-Finally, here is an animated version of the snapshots from in Fig. 11, showing maps of the ionization structure rather than the number density.
+Finally, here is an animated version of the snapshots in Fig. 11, showing maps of the ionization structure rather than the number density.
 <video poster="hires_xipreview.png" width="675" height="750" controls preload>
     <source src="hires_xi.mp4" media="only screen and (min-device-width: 568px)"></source>
     <source src="hires_xi.mp4" media="only screen and (max-device-width: 568px)"></source>